scriptorum/flaxen/README.md

 Note that a bitmap font image must contain the characters of the BitmapText.ASCII_CHAR_SET, from left to right, with a clean and non-overlapping gap between letters.
 It will scan the character widths when the font is first used.
 You can also supply an alternate character set, to specify which characters are in the image.

-The folowing gives a numeric character set, and defines the width of the space to be equal to the "2" character.
-(Normally it's one third of the "M", but this set lacks an M, so pthbth...)
+The folowing gives a numeric character set, and defines the width of the space to be equal one-third the width of the "2" character.
+Normally, a character set uses the "M" as a space guide, but this set lacks the "M," so pthbth...

 ```haxe
 TextStyle.createBitmap(false, Right, Top, 0, -2, 0, "2", false, "0123456789")
 ```

 ###Adding a Particle Emitter

 The particle system is based off of HaxePunk's [Emitter](http://haxepunk.com/documentation/api/com/haxepunk/graphics/Emitter.html).
 It requires Position and Emitter components.
-The image is supplied to the Emitter object, which in retrospect should be supplied by an Image, but then folks might think they could do tiles or clips which it doesn't support.
-Anyhow this puffs a little smoke:
+Emitter is unusual in that it does not use an Image, but rather the path to the image asset is supplied to the Emitter object itself.
+Anyhow here's a puff of smoke effect:

 ```haxe
 var emitter = new Emitter("art/particle-smoke.png");